 Duties and rights of authors:

-1. The authors are responsible for the originality of the text of the scientific paper, the accuracy of the facts, citations, statistics, proper names, geographical names and other information, as well as for the fact that the materials do not contain data that is not open for publication.
+1. Authors are responsible for the originality of the text of the scientific paper, the accuracy of the facts, citations, statistical data, proper names, geographical names, and other information, as well as ensuring that the materials do not contain information that is not open for publication.

-2. When an author finds a material error or inaccuracy in his or her own published work, the author's obligation is to immediately notify the editor of the journal or publisher and cooperate with the editor to reject or correct the article.
+2. When an author identifies a significant error or inaccuracy in their own published work, they are obligated to immediately inform the editor or publisher and cooperate with the editor to retract or correct the article.

-3. Neither editors nor the editorial board are responsible for the views, views, and content of the manuscripts published in the journal.
-The originality, correction of the manuscripts and errors are the sole responsibility of the individual authors.
+3. Neither the editors nor the editorial board are responsible for the opinions, views, or content of the manuscripts published in the journal.
+The originality, proofreading, and correction of manuscripts and errors are the sole responsibility of the individual authors.

-1. The editorial board decides on the publication of submitted papers, based on the policy of the journal and based on the academic values and conclusions of the reviewers.
+1. The editorial board decides on the publication of submitted papers based on the journal’s policy, academic values, and the conclusions of the reviewers.

-2. The editor evaluates manuscripts regardless of previous merit, race, ethnic origin, gender, religion, citizenship, sexual orientation, or political philosophy of the authors.
+2. The editor evaluates manuscripts independently of the authors' previous achievements, race, ethnic origin, gender, religion, citizenship, sexual orientation, or political beliefs.

-3. The editorial staff of the journal guarantees that personal data other than that which is publicly provided in the article will be used solely for the purpose of internal editorial tasks and will not be disseminated and transmitted to third parties.
+3. The journal's editorial staff guarantees that personal data, other than what is publicly provided in the article, will be used solely for internal editorial purposes and will not be disseminated or transferred to third parties.

 Duties and rights of reviewers: